graeme-winter/dials_tutorials/insulin/processing_in_detail.md

 dials.merge scaled.expt scaled.refl
 ```

 which will output a scaled and merged MTZ file.
-What you can go do
-with this is [explored](./next.md) but out of context for this tutorial.